NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 | Monthly Cash Inflow      | 5  | 15 | 20 | 27.5 | 38 | 50 | 60 | 75 | 74.5 | 89 | 100 | 150 |

 Due to the nature of the app being a new one on the market, what can be shown from market research is that it would have a slow growth on its initial release.
-However through methods such as advertising and word of mouth, the product would continue to grow at a faster rate than previously. what the forecast shows is that there was a dip in the sales from subcriptions between July and August.
+However through methods such as advertising and word of mouth, the product would continue to grow at a faster rate than previously. what the forecast shows is that there was a dip in the sales from subscriptions between July and August.
 This could be due to a majority of factors unknown to the user.

+## Alternate Forecast
+An alternative method to allow for a successful product would be to continue development for at least another 6 months to allow for the program to be refined.
+After the 6 months we could then assess our current standing and decide whether or not to push our program out to the public.
+The program could be first offered to the public for free for an initial timeframe and after that we could then begin to charge for use of our program.
+Depending on how popular our program is in the free initial release period will determine the price of the product when we release it as a paid product.
+I propose that instead of a monthly fee, we could charge per share purchased and thus earning profit per share bought.
+The rate at which I would introduce the cost would be 3% per share purchase.
+For example a purchase of 100 Facebook shares for $200 per share would total $20,000 would allow our team to gather a profit of $6 per share, accumulating up to $600 dollars for this single purchase by an individual.

 References